elkhorn-heavy/walkthroughs/overthewire/bandit/level_09.md

 ## Challenge Overview

-The goal of this challenge is to look on the file `data.txt` to find the only line that occurs one time - this is the password.
+The goal of this challenge is to look in the file `data.txt` to find the only line that occurs one time - this is the password.

 Then use `ssh` to log into the server as the `bandit9` user.